Understanding Koala Legislation in NSW

 The Finding: The lot size was significantly less than 1 hectare.

 The Result: We concluded that whilst there are potential Koala feed trees present, the Koala SEPP assessment process was "not triggered".
 This vital distinction saved the client from an unnecessary, costly, and time-consuming assessment they did not legally require.
-The presence of Koala feed trees and the significance of the impact of their proposed removal was assessed separately using in accordance with Section 7.3 of the BC Act - the Test of Significance.
+The presence of Koala feed trees and the significance of the impact of their proposed removal was assessed separately in accordance with Section 7.3 of the BC Act - the Test of Significance.

-H2: How to Comply with the Biodiversity Conservation Act (The Law That Always Applies)
+How to Comply with the Biodiversity Conservation Act (The Law That Always Applies)

 This is the critical part: just because the Koala SEPP doesn't apply, it does not mean you can ignore Koalas.
+The Koala is a threatened species listed under the Biodiversity Conservation Act 2016, and this law applies to all development.

 Case Study: The Palm Beach site contained Corymbia maculata (Spotted Gum), which is a recognised Koala food tree.